LeRay Mansion

-In 2018, the LeRay Mansion was turned over to the Fort Drum Public Works Environmental Cultural Resources Program, in part due to the efforts of LTG Piatt.
+In 2018, the LeRay Mansion was turned over to the Fort Drum Public Works Environmental Cultural Resources Program, in part due to the efforts of Lieutenant General Piatt.
 Today, the space is used as a free event space for the greater Fort Drum community and museum.
-As a part of their mission to identify, protect, and manage the ancestral places and historic era archeological sites, Cultural Resources works to preserve one of Fort Drum’s most valued historic resources, the LeRay Mansion.
+As a part of their mission to identify, protect, and manage the ancestral places and historic era archeological sites, Cultural Resources works to preserve one of Fort Drum's most valued historic resources, the LeRay Mansion.
 There are daily tours held at the LeRay Mansion and the surrounding grounds where anyone is welcome.
-The Mansion is open on weekdays from 0900-1500.
+The Mansion is open on weekdays from 0900 to 1500.
 Check out the Leray Mansion website (leraymansion.com) for questions, to reserve the mansion for an event, or to check out current and future exhibits at the LeRay Mansion.